L4g0/L4g0.github.io/_posts/2020-10-01-lagoproduce.markdown

 ---
 # Services
 ## Music production
-I create an instrumental for your music and arrange and record the needed intruments.
+I create an instrumental for your music.
+I arrange and record the needed intruments.

 ## High quality instrument performances
 I can play an instrument for your song: